The ‘Eat Savvy’ Diet can help you transform your health and wellness!

 - Slay Synthetics.
 Synthetic additives, colorings, and flavorings include aspartame, MSG, dyes, and artificial flavorings are all NOT Savvy and should be avoided.

 - Decrease Dairy.
-Most dairy products contain casein and lactose, two compounds that cause inflammation and digestive distress in many people.
-Pure Cream has lower levels of casein and lactose and butter has much lower levels again because of the churning process, which removes the buttermilk from the butterfat.
-Then clarified butter, ‘Ghee’, has even less.
-Most people feel a lot better removing milk, cheese, and other dairy products entirely, but if you want to keep some dairy products, opt for full-fat dairy from grass-fed cows. (and even include raw milk products where possible.
-Buffalo and goat milk can be good too!)
+Dairy is a nutrient rich food group which has been championed for its role in bone, dental and muscle health for decades.
+Being too restrictive about dietary fat may not be a helpful strategy for maintaining health, however most dairy products contain casein and lactose, two compounds that cause inflammation and digestive distress in many people.
+We don’t recommend avoiding dairy, just focus on high fat forms such as butter and cream from grass-fed cows.
+Pure cream has lower levels of casein and lactose and butter has much lower levels again because of the churning process, which removes the buttermilk from the butterfat.
+Then clarified butter, otherwise known as ‘Ghee’, has even lesson these inflammatory agents.
+Dairy is a unique blend of nutrients including calcium, phosphorus, iodine, Vitamin B2 and B12, and their fermented cultures (yoghurt and cheese) have bioactive peptides and high-quality protein containing all of the essential amino acids, so to keep some dairy in your diet opt for full-fat dairy from grass-fed cows.
+(And even include raw milk products where possible.
+Buffalo, camel and goat milk can be good too!)

 - Lose the Legumes.
 These include peanuts, beans, and lentils.
 If you must have beans, prepare them properly and cook them yourself, preferably with a pressure-cooker.
 Soaking and fermenting are ways that have been traditionally used by cultures that knew the problematic aspects of foods like legumes.
 Proper preparation and cooking can deactivate a lot of the anti-nutrients and inflammatory plant toxins that can make you sick.